sjackson0109/PowerTraderAI/README.md

 ## Neural Levels (the LONG/SHORT numbers)

 - These are signal strength levels from low to high.
+- They are the predicted high and low prices for all timeframes from 1hr to 1wk.
+- They are used to show how stretched a coin's price is and for determining when to start trades and potentially when to DCA for the first few levels of DCA (Whichever price is higher, the Neural level or the hardcoded drawdown % for the current DCA level.
 - Higher number = stronger signal.
 - LONG = buy-direction signal.
-SHORT = sell-direction signal.
+SHORT = No-start signal

 A TRADE WILL START FOR A COIN IF THAT COIN REACHES A LONG LEVEL OF 3 OR HIGHER WHILE HAVING A SHORT LEVEL OF 0!
+This is adjustable in the settings.

 ---